pintomatthew15/SecPlus/Threats_Actors_Vectors_Intelligence_Sources_Writeup.md

 Attribution is difficult and just because an attack comes from an IP in a certain city does not mean the attack actually originated from there.

 ### File/Code Repositories
-**Def: act as locations where people can work together on projects and dvelop software.**
+**Def: act as locations where people can work together on projects and develop software.**

 They offer a source of information to adversaries about how software is built, giving them a chance to to examine the source code for volunerabilities.